Skip to content

 Most "auth as a service" products hand you a hosted black box.
 The other option is a blank database and a weekend of wiring. libSQL plus Better Auth lands in the middle: a real SQLite-compatible database you own, with email and password sign-in working in minutes.

-This post builds an auth server on libSQL locally with SpinDB, then deploys the exact same setup to Layerbase Cloud, where the database ships pre-loaded with the Better Auth schema.
+This post builds an auth server on libSQL locally with SpinDB, then deploys the exact same setup to Layerbase Cloud, where the database is set up for the Better Auth schema and applies it in one click.

 What is SpinDB?
 It is a single CLI for running any database engine locally, no Docker required.